syall/spell-checker/README.md

     iii.
 Add `replaceEdit`
     iv.
 Add `insertEdit`
 4. Return edits that are `known`
-5. Sort result from 2 by `probabilityComparison`
+5. Sort result from 2 with `probabilityComparison`
 6. Return the correction with the highest probability

 ### Corrections

 `correction` is the entry point of the Spell Checker.
-For an input word, the `candidates` are generated in the order from least to most complexity: if the word is known, if the words 1 edit away are known, if the words 2 edits away are known, and if the word is unknown.
+For an input word, the `candidates` are generated from least to most complex: if the word is known, if the words 1 edit away are known, if the words 2 edits away are known, and if the word is unknown.
 Candidates are arrays of sets, and `known` generates a new set with only known words from these arrays.
 From the final `known` set, the word with the highest probability is chosen as the correction.

 ### Simple Edits

-Edits of a word from `editN` are made by a single operation: either deleting a letter `n`, swapping two adjacent letters `n-1`, replacing a letter `26n`, or inserting a letter `26(n+1)`.
-By assuming the word is incorrect, the correct word should be a certain number of edits away, assuming less edits correlates with higher correctness.
-However, to have practical time and space complexity, only words at most 2 edits away are considered.
+Edits of a word from `editN` (`54n+25`) are made by a single operation: either deleting a letter (`n`), swapping two adjacent letters (`n-1`), replacing a letter (`26n`), or inserting a letter (`26(n+1)`).
+By assuming the word is incorrect, the correct word should be a certain number of edits away (edit distance), assuming less edits correlates with higher correctness.
+However, to have practical time and space complexity, only words with an edit distance of 2 are considered.

 ### Text Processing

 To add a text, `addCorpus` is called. `processText` first transforms the text to lowercase, then split into words using the regex `/w+/gi`.
 Once processed, each word is added to the dictionary, updating the word count and total count.

-To process the input word for a correction, `processWord` filters out input that do not contain exactly one word, then trimming whitespace and transforming to lowercase.
+To process the input word for a correction, `processWord` filters out input that do not contain exactly one word, then trimming whitespace from the word and transforming the word to lowercase.

 ### Probability